Contents

 2 | How You Shoot It

-So, once you’ve picked your interesting subject, think about how you will photograph it.
+So, once you’ve picked an interesting subject, think about how you will photograph it.
 Do you want to shoot the building from a low angle or perhaps use a puddle to introduce a reflection?
 Or from behind some foliage to add some foreground interest?
-Or do you want to shoot a portrait of someone on a wide aperture to make the background blurry to focus your viewer on the person?
+Or do you want to shoot a portrait of someone on a wide aperture to blur the background and focus your viewer on the person?
 Or do you need to pose them in a more flattering way?
 Or is it simply a top-down shot of your Michelin star food, lit with a bit of window light?

 This step sets photographers apart and defines a good photographer who delivers every time, no matter the subject.
 That’s because they understand the foundations of photography and use them to their advantage.
 It’s about judgment, not luck.

 To help you, FLECS is a checklist for use each time you’re on a shoot.
 It’s an acronym which stands for Focus, Lighting, Exposure, Composition, and Story.
 Is your shot in focus, what is your point of focus and is the right part of the photograph in focus?
 How does the lighting look?
-Is your subject lit correctly, and is the lighting dramatic, atmospheric and coming from the right direction?
+Is your subject lit correctly, and is the lighting dramatic and atmospheric and coming from the right direction?
 Is the shot correctly exposed?
 Does the composition compliment the subject, and are things where they should be in the frame?

 Finally, what’s the story?
 Are you showing your audience the beauty of a city you’re exploring, the new coffee shop in town or the character of the person whose portrait you’re taking?